Festival des Fleurs

 Special garden items will be on display for a drawing.
 In addition to the drawing, door prizes will be given away every hour each day.
 Participating organizations include the Lafayette Garden Club, Bonsai Society of Acadiana and the Orchid Society.
 Lafayette Garden Club's "Kaleidoscope" display will feature nature's colors as used in staging and competitive floral designs by club members.
 Also, the group's horticulture display competition will be open to all gardeners as well as club members.
 The Bonsai society of Acadiana will display examples of miniaturized trees, designed and maintained by local club members, who will be on site to answer questions.
 Educational activities include a children's and "young at heart" planting activity, and "Ask an Expert," where gardeners' most perplexing questions may be answered.
 Over 100 expected gardening-related vendors provide the show's main attraction.

 "Our Garden Show and Sale is truly unique because of its focus," said Festival founder, Mary Courville.
 "Other area shows provide both home and garden products and displays, and gardening is often an after-thought.
 Gardening is our only focus here."

 Native plants, flowering shrubs, annuals, perennials, daylilies, roses, hibiscus, pass along plants, orchids, herbs, and many more varieties are available to gardeners by vendors.
 Related gardening items including pottery, garden ironwork, wooden garden features, hanging baskets, tools, supplies, books, bird feeders and much more are also featured.

-Show hours are 9 am until 4 pm on Saturday, and 9 am until 4 pm Sunday, March 28 and 29, 2015.
+Show hours are 8 am until 4 pm on Saturday, April 14, 2018.
 Admission to the festival is $5 for adults, with free admission for children under 12.